Irish Sea to North Sea cycling holiday

 More about England cycling

 England cycling holidays can follow classic long distance routes or set a much gentler pace.

 You don’t need thighs like barrels and calves like cannonballs to cycle Lands’ End to John O’ Groats.

 Electric bike holidays in Devon help tackle the sometimes hilly terrain around a UNESCO Biosphere Reserve.

 If you’ve got plans to pedal to Polzeath or Padstow, make sure you get some local knowledge before you go.

 If you’ve never considered a cycling holiday in the Cotswolds, now is the time to start.
 Read our guide to find out why.

 If you’re thinking about cycling holidays in the South Downs, then Sussex is a great place to start.

-Cycling holidays on the Isle of Wight give you an opportunity to explore the entire island – not just the historic sites and busy seaside spots, but the out-of-the-way villages and beautiful bays, too.
+Cycling holidays on the Isle of Wight give you an opportunity to explore the entire island – not just the busy seaside spots.

 Cycling Hadrian’s Wall means pedalling for 280km across Northern England – and through all the nature reserves and cities in-between.